Yasmin-FY/AIRA-F/README.md

 ## Scoring Factors

 Below are the various scoring factors with their definition, abbreviation, scoring levels, and examples.
 Numbers 1-3 get double weight because they’re critical safety factors.
-Number 4 is a high impact factor, and serves as a multiplier.
+Number 4 is a high impact factor, and serves as a multiplier and can set the total score to 0 to reflect the reality that no system can be 100% perfect.
 Numbers 5 and 7 are weighted normally.
 And 6 and 8 serve as multipliers.
+Very strong Safeguards e.g. triggering human intervention can lower the score.

 ### 1. Physical Safety Impact (PhSI)